 3. “Low-fat” food products might make you fat

 Fat makes food taste good.
 Without it, many foods taste terrible.
 (Ever had skim milk cheese?
 I rest my case.)
 Fat adds a satisfying texture and mouthfeel.
-When food manufacturers remove the fat from a natural food,
+When food manufacturers remove the fat from a natural food, they often add sugar, flour or other starches to make their product creamier and more palatable.4.
+Not all fats are created equal

 Here are 4 high-fat foods to add to your diet